rossmacarthur/kb-remap/README.md

 $ kb-remap --name "Apple Internal Keyboard / Trackpad" --reset
 ```

-The `--map` and `--swap` options both expect the source and destination keys to
-be specified and separated by a ":" (colon).

-There are three ways to specify keys:

-- **Name:** some keys you can specify using their name.
-For example the Return
-  key "⏎" can be specified as "return".
-These are added on a convenience basis.
-- **Character:** most typeable keys can be specified using their character.
-For
-  example: the A key can be specified using "A" or "a".
-- **Number:** any key can be specified by using the USB usage ID in decimal or
-  hex.
-For example: Z has a usage ID of "29", which can also be specified as
-  "0x1d".

 If you want you can inspect the raw `hidutil` command that would be run for
 a particular command using the `--dump` option.
 ```